Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-Moreover, in Figure \ref{OTS_view_2}, the normalized transmission spectra as well as the normalized reflection of the proposed nanolaser structure—which consists of a photonic crystal (PC), a PU layer, and a perforated silver (Ag) layer—show a pronounced enhancement in extraordinary optical transmission (EOT), resulting from the OTS resonance at 864.581 nm, with normalized transmission of 0.772 and normalized reflection of 0.001851, which is really outstanding and a direct evidence of the coupling of EOT to OTS mode at 864.581 nm.
-To achieve resonant transmission close to the peak photoluminescence of the gain medium (\(\sim 870\,\text{nm}\)), the thickness of the top dielectric layer (\(\text{SiO}_2\)) is set to \(d_{\text{T1}} = 170\,\text{nm}\), the bottom layer (\(\text{TiO}_2\)) to \(d_{\text{B1}} = 111\,\text{nm}\), and the terminating layer to \(d_{\text{TL}} = 186\,\text{nm}\).
+Moreover, in Figure \ref{OTS_view_2}, the normalized transmission spectra as well as the normalized reflection of the proposed nanolaser structure, which consists of the top DBR, a PU layer of 310 nm (host only, no dye), and a perforated silver (Ag) layer, show a pronounced enhancement in extraordinary optical transmission (EOT), resulting from the OTS resonance at 864.581 nm, with normalized transmission of 0.772 and normalized reflection of 0.001851, which is really outstanding, compared to previously reported transmission of around 0.62 \cite{ahmed_efficient_2018} and a direct evidence of the coupling of EOT to OTS mode at 864.581 nm.
+To achieve resonant transmission close to the peak photoluminescence of the gain medium (\(\sim 870\,\text{nm}\)), the thickness of the top dielectric layer (\(\text{SiO}_2\)) is set to \(d_{\text{T1}} = 170\,\text{nm}\), the bottom layer (\(\text{TiO}_2\)) to \(d_{\text{B1}} = 111\,\text{nm}\), and the terminating layer to \(d_{\text{TL}} = 186\,\text{nm}\) after parametric sweeping and optimizations.

 The coupling between optical Tamm states (OTS) and extraordinary optical transmission (EOT) occurs via two main effects.
-The OTS forms a surface-localized standing wave at the DBR–metal interface, enhancing the near-field and “feeding” the perforated holes, which excites localized and SPP-like modes contributing to transmission.
+The OTS forms a surface-localized standing wave at the DBR-metal interface, enhancing the near-field and feeding the perforated holes, which excites localized and SPP-like modes contributing to transmission.
 Efficient coupling also requires phase- and frequency-alignment between the OTS and the natural EOT resonances of the hole array, enabling coherent far-field radiation.
-These effects increase transmitted intensity, sharpen spectral features, and improve outcoupling efficiency \cite{treshin_optical_2013, kavokin_optical_2005, ebbesen_extraordinary_1998, genet_light_2007}.
+These effects increase transmitted intensity, sharpen spectral features, and improve outcoupling efficiency. \cite{treshin_optical_2013, kavokin_optical_2005, ebbesen_extraordinary_1998, genet_light_2007}

-\subsubsection{Incorporating the gain medium with only top DBR}
+\subsubsection{3.1.4.
+Incorporating the gain medium with only top DBR}

 The host PU layer is replaced with a gain medium by doping it with IR-140 dye as depicted in Figure \ref{prev_model}, effectively introducing optical gain into the structure.
-To study the lasing behavior, a pump pulse with an amplitude of \(8 \times 10^7\,\text{V/m}\), a duration of 40 fs, and an offset of 80 fs is applied.
-The device dimensions are the same as shown in Table \ref{Design_params}.
+To study the lasing behavior, a pump pulse (of 800 nm) with an amplitude of \(8 \times 10^7\,\text{V/m}\), a duration of 40 fs, and an offset of 80 fs is applied.
+The device dimensions are the same as discussed in \ref{Design_params}.

 \subsubsubsection{A. Emission profile of the laser}